 As we learned at the Fortress Museum, most of the cobbles were laid by one man, the best stonemason in town!

-Sadly for us, our visit coincided with the first time in years that the stones were being re-laid (of course!).
+Sadly for us, our first visit coincided with the first time in years that the stones were being re-laid (of course!).
 Even though the bazaar looked like a construction site, we still found beauty in the white-washed stone buildings and slate roofs.

 A busy marketplace.